PreSTU: Pre-Training for Scene-Text Understanding: PreSTU: Pre-Training for Scene-Text Understanding

-We start from an encoder-decoder \vl architecture whose vision encoder is ViT-B/16~\cite{vit}, and language encoder-decoder is mT5-Base~\cite{mt5}.
-Specifically, ViT is a transformer-based encoder which takes a sequence of image patches as input and is pre-trained on a large-scale image dataset with an image classification task. mT5 is a multilingual variant of text-to-text transformers T5~\cite{t5} --- it is pre-trained on a massive multilingual text corpus with the span corruption objective.
+\mypartop{\vl model architecture} Our main architecture is illustrated in \autoref{fig:arch_prestu}.
+We start from an encoder-decoder \vl architecture which unifies image-to-text (e.g., image captioning) and image+text-to-text (e.g., VQA) tasks.
+The pre-trained vision encoder is ViT-B/16~\cite{vit}, and the pre-trained language encoder-decoder is mT5-Base~\cite{mt5}.
+Specifically, ViT is a transformer-based encoder that takes a sequence of image patches as input, pre-trained on an image classification task. mT5 is a multilingual variant of text-to-text transformers T5~\cite{t5}, pre-trained on a massive multilingual text corpus with the span corruption objective.
+See more details in the supplementary material.

-This starting point leads to modeling advantages.
-ViT allows us to operate from image pixels, making connecting OCR tokens to their visual contexts easier. mT5 allows us to be robust to typos in OCR languages (due to the use of wordpiece) while maintaining simplicity (\eg, M4C is more complicated, resorting to FastText and Pyramidal Histogram of Characters (PHOC) features to encode texts).